thejimbirch/catsinmyyard/wp-content/plugins/block-bad-queries/readme.txt

 * To block patterns otherwise allowed by BBQ, check out the [BBQ Blacklist plugin](https://perishablepress.com/bbq-whitelist-blacklist/)

 Note that the [Pro version of BBQ](https://plugin-planet.com/bbq-pro/) makes it possible to customize patterns (add, edit, remove) directly via the plugin settings, with a click.

+**Like the plugin?**

+If you like BBQ, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/block-bad-queries/reviews/?rate=5#new-post).
+It helps to keep development and support going strong.
+Thank you!